getpara/graz/docs/docs/guides/connect-para-embedded-wallet.md

 - A Graz project set up with React and `@tanstack/react-query`.
 - Access to a Para API key (sign up at [developer.getpara.com](https://developer.getpara.com)).
+- Enabled Cosmos network in you Para project settings
 - Familiarity with Graz hooks like `useAccount` and `useConnect`.

 ## Step 1: Install Dependencies